dev-ahmadbilal/backend-engineering-course/02-dns-resolution-network-routing.md

    - **Hint:** Focus on performance, scalability, and fault tolerance.

 4. What are the main considerations when implementing geographic routing for a global application?
-   - **Hint:** Include latency reduction, regional load balancing, and failover strategies.
+   - **Hint:** Consider factors like user distribution, network topology, and failover requirements.

 ## 🎯 What's Next?

-In the next module, we'll explore Transport Layer Security (TLS), diving into how secure communication is established between clients and servers.
-This is a crucial component of the request lifecycle that ensures data privacy and integrity during transmission.
+In the next module, we'll explore Transport Layer Security (TLS), understanding how secure communication is established and maintained between clients and servers.
+This knowledge is essential for protecting sensitive data in transit and building trust in your applications.

 ---